UK surpasses Italy death toll but experts warn comparing countries is difficult

 Together with the latest equivalent numbers for Scotland (2,272 deaths registered up to April 26) and Northern Ireland (393 deaths registered up to April 29), it means a total of 32,375 deaths involving Covid-19 have now been registered across the UK.

+But Foreign Secretary Dominic Raab told the Downing Street press briefing on Tuesday that 29,427 people in the UK who had tested positive had died.

+The Government’s total is based on reported deaths of people who have tested positive for Covid-19, while the ONS total for registered deaths is based on all mentions of Covid-19 – including suspected cases – on a death certificate.

-The official number of Covid-19 deaths in Italy stood at 29,079 as of 6pm on May 4, according to the Italian Ministry of Health.
+Both are now higher than the official number of Covid-19 deaths in Italy which stood at 29,315 as of 6pm on May 5, according to the Italian Ministry of Health.

 The full picture in both countries will not be known for some time, however.